My Blogging Journey

 First and foremost, this blog is meant to be a fun, clean, and stress-free environment for you and me, which is why I have decided to remove the comment feature from this blog.
 Visit the contact page if you would like to contact me.

 It is for me.
 I miss being able to express myself artistically and creatively.
 Sure.
-I can do that in my living room of my home while I’m curled up on the couch with my kitty, Daphne, watching Netflix.
+I can do that in the living room of my home while I’m curled up on the couch with my kitty, Daphne, watching Netflix.
 But blogging holds me accountable for completing my projects, which is always an issue for me.
 I tend to have a ton of WIPs going at once, but I have a hard time getting around to finishing them.

 It is also for you.
 I love having the opportunity to share with you not only my craft projects, but any tips, tricks, book reviews, craft roundups, tutorials, and other crafty things that I find interesting and useful.

-One of the most asked questions over the years: How did you come up with your blog name?
+How did you come up with your blog name?

 I love all animals, especially cats, and am very passionate about animal welfare, so I try to not use any animal fiber or products.
 I do have some yarn in my stash that is a wool blend that was gifted to me, but I really try to only purchase and craft with acrylic, cotton, and synthetic yarns.
 To read about some of my favorite yarn and craft supplies check out the Resources tab on the top of the blog.
 I will never recommend something that I don’t like and use myself.

-Two more most asked questions: So, do you really craft with cat hair?
+So, do you really craft with cat hair?
 Did you write that book. . .